DUNELAND SCHOOL CORPORATION

 Title I Definition

 Title I is part of the Improving America's Schools Act of 1994, a reauthorization of the Elementary and Secondary Education Act of 1965.
-It was reauthorized under No Child Left Behind (NCLB) Act of 2001 which has now been replaced by the Every Student Succeeds Act (ESSA) on December of 2015.
+It was reauthorized under No Child Left Behind (NCLB) Act of 2001 which has now been replaced by the Every Student Succeeds Act (ESSA) in December of 2015.

 Title I is the largest federal education program that provides support to our nation's schools.
 Its purpose is to provide opportunities and services to students who attend schools with high levels of poverty and who are at risk of meeting the state's challenging performance standards.
+Federal funds are first allocated to the state education agency, which determines funding amounts awarded to each district.
+The local school district then identifies eligible schools, determines programming and distributes the Title I resources according.

 Title I provides supplemental support in language arts and/or mathematics.
 Individual schools determine the grade levels and specific subject areas to be served based on funding and personnel.